Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$: Abstract

 \section{Abstract}

-Let $F$ be a $p$-adic fied, $E$ be a quadratic extension of $F$, and $D$ be an $F$-division algebra of odd index.
-Set $H=\GL(m,D)$ and $G=\GL(m,D\otimes_F E)$, we carry out a fine study of local intertwining open periods attached to $H$-distinguished induced representations of inner forms of $G$.
-These objects have been studied globally in \cite{JLR} and \cite{LR}, and locally in \cite{BD08}.
-Here we give sufficient conditions for the local intertwining periods to have singularities.
+Let $F$ be a $p$-adic field, $E$ be a quadratic extension of $F$, $D$ be an $F$-central division algebra of odd index and let $\theta$ be the Galois involution attached to $E/F$.
+Set $H=\GL(m,D)$, $G=\GL(m,D\otimes_F E)$, and let $P=MU$ be a standard parabolic subgroup of $G$.
+Let $w$ be a Weyl involution stabilizing $M$ and $M^{\theta_w}$ be the subgroup of $M$ fixed by the involution $\theta_w:m\mapsto \theta(wmw)$.
+We denote by $X(M)^{w,-}$ the complex torus of $w$-anti-invariant unramified characters of $M$.
+Following the global methods of \cite{JLR}, we associate to a finite length representation $\sigma$ of $M$ and to a linear form $L\in \Hom_{M^{\theta_w}}(\sigma,\C)$ a family of $H$-invariant linear forms called intertwining periods on $\Ind_P^G(\chi \sigma)$ for $\chi \in X(M)^{w,-}$, which is meromorphic in the variable $\chi$.
+Then we give sufficient conditions for some of these intertwining periods, namely the open intertwining periods studied in \cite{BD08}, to have singularities.
 By a local/global method, we also compute in terms of Asai gamma factors the proportionality constants involved in their functional equations with respect to certain intertwining operators.
 As a consequence, we classify distinguished unitary and ladder representations of $G$, extending respectively the results of \cite{M14} and \cite{G15} for $D=F$, which both relied at some crucial step on the theory of Bernstein-Zelevinsky derivatives.
-We make use of one of the main results of \cite{BP17} in our setting, which in the case of the group $G$, asserts that the Jacquet-Langlands correspondence preserves distinction.
-Such a result is for discrete series representations, but our method in fact allows us to use it only for cuspidal representations of $G$.
+We make use of one of the main results of \cite{BP18} which in the case of the group $G$ asserts that the Jacquet-Langlands correspondence preserves distinction.
+Such a result is for essentially square-integrable representations, but our method in fact allows us to use it only for cuspidal representations of $G$.